Ubaid014/Short-term-Global-Horizontal-Irradiance-Forecasting-Using-Weather-Classified-Categorical-Boosting/README.md

 ## Step 2: Model Training and Evaluation

-Run the model_training.py script to train the weather-classified CatBoost model and evaluate it against benchmark models.
+Run the Bidirectional_LSTM.ipynb, GRU.ipynb, CatBoost.ipynb and adaboost.ipynb scripts from respective folders to train the weather-classified CatBoost model and evaluate it against benchmark techniques.

 ## Step 3: Visualization
 Run the visualization.py script to visualize the forecasting results and compare the model's performance.